 If you have a smart meter, there are a couple of other options for topping up - read on for more details.

-Smart meters are ideal for Pay As You Go.
-You no longer have to worry about inserting a card or key into the meter – so long as you’ve got your unique top-up code with you when you go to top up, the credit will go straight onto the meter automatically.
+Smart meters are ideal for Pay As You Go - you no longer have to worry about inserting a card or key into the meter as the credit will go straight onto the meter automatically.

-Topping up online with your Smart Pay account is the easiest and quickest way to manage your meter.
+Topping up online with our Swift app or via your Smart Pay account is the easiest and quickest way to manage your meter.
 If you aren't registered for Smart Pay , you can still top-up over the phone, it’ll just takes a little longer.
 Simply contact us on our automated service by calling: 0333 313 9170

 There might be a 10 minute delay while we transfer the credit to your meter, but it should be there by the time you get home from the shops or grab a cuppa.

-Grab your cards and take them to your nearest PayPoint location – you’ll find it in a corner shop, supermarket or garage near you.
+Note down your unique top up codes and take them to your nearest PayPoint location – you’ll find it in a corner shop, supermarket or garage near you.

 If you need help to find your nearest PayPoint visit www.paypoint.com and pop in your postcode.